ianmparker/Rock-Paper-Scissors-Alpha-Beta-Pruning/README.md

 # Rock-Paper-Scissors-Alpha-Beta-Pruning
-This repo has two pyton files.
+This repo has two pyton files:
+  - Human-vs-Ai-Rock-paper-Scissors

 Play an Ai in Rock Paper Scissors that uses Alpha-Beta Pruning decision making.